domxjs/domxjs.github.io/docs/state-management.md

 know how those work".
 Solutions are flexible and can adapt to many development styles and application needs however complex or simple.

----
-The future is the past - we created frameworks that solve problems of yesterday, now they get in the way of solutions for today.